 Section 6 Understanding Data as Information

-Understanding data as information helps groups make better, well-informed decisions.
+Understanding how to gather, use and interpret data helps groups make better, well-informed decisions.

 Section 7 The Role of Families on Groups